KaranThakkar3/SQL-Mastery-Hub/README.md

-# SQL-Mastery
+# SQL-Mastery-Hub

-Welcome to the **SQL-Mastery** repository!
+Welcome to the **SQL-Mastery-Hub** repository!
 This collection was created to enhance my own understanding of SQL while sharing valuable resources and solutions with others.
 It demonstrates robust SQL skills through problem-solving, core concept explanations, and practical use cases.
 The repository includes solutions to LeetCode's top 50 SQL questions, in-depth explanations of essential SQL features, and advanced queries to challenge your SQL knowledge.

 ## Table of Contents
 1. [SQL Concepts](#sql-concepts)